 The high degree of nonlinearity in the turbine, particularly due to heat transfer, combined with a strong coupling between the exhaust gas recirculation (EGR) and variable geometry turbocharger (VGT) systems, makes developing control oriented models difficult.
 Hence, this paper aims to develop a control oriented model to predict the turbine's transient and steady-state behavior using the Koopman operator.

 The main contributions of this paper are as follows.
 First, this paper introduces a data-driven approach to model the turbine outputs, namely: the turbine speed ($N_t$), and turbine outlet temperature ($T_\text{tur,out}$) using the Koopman operator.
 Second, the accuracy of this model in predicting the transient and steady state behaviour is compared with a tuned NARX architecture.
-To the best of our knowledge, this is the first time that this approach is being used for modeling this system.

 We have organized our paper as follows.
 Section~\ref{sec:tt} discusses the mathematical formulation of the turbine.
 Koopman operator is discussed in Section~\ref{sec:koopman}.
 Section~\ref{sec:narx} describes the NARX approach used for comparison.
 The results are provided in Section~\ref{sec:results}, and the conclusions are presented in Section~\ref{sec:conclusions}.